 The nationally recognized scenic spot gets its name from an old legend of a celestial fairy and a local, mortal man engaging in acts I do not dare write here (psst!: they made babies).

-In short, the story goes something like this: Seven fairies in feathered clothing descended from heaven to enjoy the serene lake and landscape south of Xingyu.
+In short, the story goes something like this: Seven fairies in feathered clothing descended from heaven to enjoy the serene lake and landscape south of Xinyu.
 Upon landing, they transformed into beautiful women and shed their feathered outfits, catching the attention of a young man.

 Statues of the mythical fairies of Jiangxi’s Fairy Lake

 Smitten, the man crept up and quietly hid one of the feathered costumes before enthusiastically approaching the fairies.
 The fairies were spooked and quickly donned their feathered suits and took to the skies — all but one, the one who could not find her clothes.
 Realizing she was hopeless to escape, she noticed how attractive the young man was.

 Of course, they fell in love and lived happily ever after — or so the story goes.

 When I rock up to Fairy Lake on a sweltering hot June day, my head is cloudy from one too many mini-bottles of jingjiu (a Chinese liquor I compare loosely to Jägermeister — it’s herbal — that doubles as traditional Chinese medicine) the night prior.
 Still, the area’s folklore is very much on my mind.
 I don’t believe in fairies, or ghosts, or scary little green men, but I do love a good story, and urban myths and local legends have always fascinated me.